 The Old Savannah was served with Bacardi Carta Oro rum, Mancino Chinato vermouth, apricot & fig ketchup, cinnamon and paprika salt (£12) with the apricot and fig really shining through.
 The Palette of Life from the Amazon Rainforest came with Oxley gin, Rinomato aperitif, pale ale beer, malt syrup and citric solution (£13).
 As expected, these cocktails did not disappoint and were so beautifully presented.

-I don’t normally expect much from nibbles at a bar but I was actually blown away by the quality of the food we had here!
+We don’t normally expect much from nibbles at a bar but the quality of the food was amazing!
 The Spicy Asian Pork Balls with lemon, garlic & parsley, served with a honey and ginger sauce (£7) were absolutely delicious.
-The balls were so flavoursome with the sauce and with 6 in a portion, £7 is an absolute steal!
+The balls were so flavoursome and with 6 in a portion, £7 is an absolute steal!
 The Marinated Tempura Chicken Pieces served with a Peruvian green chilli dip (£8) were similarly tasty.
 The batter was light and the dip was so moreish.
 Other dishes include charcuterie and cheese boards and scotch eggs!

 The new Mr Fogg’s Bar certainly does not disappoint.
 It has a fantastic theme with a fun and lively atmosphere, delicious nibbles and stunning cocktails.
 They are definitely some of the best bars in London!

 East London Girl: Mr Fogg’s Society of Exploration